spraakbanken/swell-project/Normalization_guidelines.md

 ## Principles for normalisation

-The purpose of this section is to provide more detailed guidance on how to construct a minimal target hypothesis for a sentence that deviates from the norm of the standard language.
+This section provide more detail on how to construct a minimal target hypothesis for a sentence that deviates from the norm of the standard language.

 ### General principles

+The minimal target hypothesis attempts to minimise the number of deviations from the original learner text, and is confined to deviations in terms of spelling, morphology and syntax.
+Lexical choice?

 First, _always_ keep to the following two principles: